coyotespike/coyotespike.github.io/_posts/2021-11-01-ArkResearch.md

 nofollow: false
 ---

+### The species opportunity

+Cheerleaders for progress like to point out that our expected lifetime has almost doubled since the Industrial Revolution.
+Although this is true, our maximum lifespan hasn't changed at all.
+Very few people live past 90, with a hard limit around 120.

+Looking around the animal and plant kingdom, we can find many species that live much longer - or don't age at all!
+This is significant because every living thing shares some distant common ancestor and we are all multicellular organisms.
+Thus, so far biology hasn't discovered a reason we have to age.

+In fact a variety of molecular mechanisms in mice and other animals have been shown to extend their lifespan dramatically - and this science is in its infancy.

+Very probably, then, sometime in the next century, we will become the first known species to change our evolved lifespan.
+Don't worry, this can only be accomplished by increasing our healthspan, so we are not talking about living a hundred years aged 80!)

+This change will present our societies with many grave challenges, but overall it will be a wonderful development.
+I know people who were raised in a cult and lost decades of their lives, and are now trying to make up for lost time.
+And I know scientists and artists who could profitably use another century to master their crafts.
+We each have our individual story to live out, and the brutal loss of youth followed by death at the age of "three-score and ten" does not match the irreducible complexity of humanity.

+It's no use blasting off to space (for example) if you can't even keep yourself from falling to pieces.
+I can't think of a better mission than helping to give ourselves (or our grandkids) the choice of living as long as they feel called to live.

+That is where we are going, but we're not getting there fast enough.

 ### The civilizational challenge

 From a very high level, our progress as a species depends on energy, information, and organization.